Influencer marketing has been surging in popularity over the past half decade, growing by roughly 50% every year since 2016.

 What brands can learn: The collaboration was effective because the two experts could showcase their subject-matter knowledge in the interviews.
-That made the content feel authentic and valuable to the audience, rather than simply coming across as an advertisement and/or as an attempt to piggyback on the influencers’ reach.
+That made the content feel authentic and valuable to the audience, rather than simply coming across as an advertisement.

 4. Official Ojai Valley Taxidermy + Rhett & Link: Embrace the Differences

 What brands can learn: The video, which has more than 18 million views, is profoundly strange.
 And that’s exactly the point.
-The owners of Ojai Valley Taxidermy were willing to fully embrace the differences that make Rhett and Link’s content distinctive, and by doing so were rewarded with a piece that did not feel like a standard commercial.
+The owners of Ojai Valley Taxidermy were willing to fully embrace the differences that make Rhett and Link’s content distinctive.
+By doing so they were rewarded with a piece that did not feel like a standard commercial.

 5. Chipotle + David Dobrik: Turn to Those Who Know Social Platforms Best for Help

 The collaboration: Influencer marketing has become intertwined with social media marketing in recent years, and with good reason.
 Increasingly these platforms are where creators shine, and they’re also where brands often need help in connecting with audiences.
 Case in point: In order to reach younger consumers on TikTok, Chipotle teamed up with a number of influencers—most notably David Dobrik—to create a lid flip challenge involving its takeout containers.

 What brands can learn: The effort was a massive success: Hundreds of thousands of people created their own #ChipotleLidFlip TikTok videos, and the brand garnered more than 300 million views on these pieces.